There is no more pleasant sensation than when a good book falls into our hands and you can no longer leave it until you’ve devoured it completely.

 Anyone could have said “Since I was a kid, I’ve always been very good at spelling” but The Word Man tells you an engaging story that makes you smile and forget that you’ve got some spaghetti cooking in the kitchen that are going to get mushy.

-In order for the people who have landed on your website to get hooked on your words you have to write in a transparent way.
+In order for the people who have landed on your website to get hooked on your words, your writing needs to be transparent.

-The reader doesn’t have to spend energy trying to figure out what you want to say, all the energy has to be concentrated on reading on to find out more.
+The reader shouldn’t have to spend any energy trying to figure out what you want to say, all the energy has to be concentrated on reading on to find out more.

 One way to write in a clear way is to ask yourself if you would repeat that same sentence in a conversation.